 ABCD4 (ATP Binding Cassette Subfamily D Member 4) is a Protein Coding gene.
 Diseases associated with ABCD4 include Methylmalonic Aciduria And Homocystinuria, Cblj Type and Cbij.
-Among its related pathways are Metabolism of water-soluble vitamins and cofactors and Cobalamin (Cbl, vitamin B12) transport and metabolism.
+Among its related pathways are Peroxisome and Metabolism of water-soluble vitamins and cofactors.
 GO annotations related to this gene include ATPase activity and ATPase activity, coupled to transmembrane movement of substances.
 An important paralog of this gene is ABCD3.

 UniProtKB/Swiss-Prot for ABCD4 Gene

 May be involved in intracellular processing of vitamin B12 (cobalamin).
 Could play a role in the lysosomal release of vitamin B12 into the cytoplasm.